MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 <tr valign="top">
 <td><center>Install Container Feature</center></td>
 <td>The container feature needs to be installed in order to create and manage containers.
-This feature also installs the container PowerShell module.
+This feature also installs the container PowerShell module.<br />
 <ul><li>[Windows Server](#role) - install container role on Windows Server and Window Server Core.</li>
 <li>[Nano Server](#nano) - prepare a Nano Server image with the container feature.</li>
 <ul>